-This way of interacting with technology stretches the life cycle of the products and empowers people to get more out of life by having access to many new experiences and products without having to pay full retail prices or commit to long-term financing.
-Grover's customers believe that they don't need to own things to enjoy them and value access over ownership.
+Interacting with technology in this way stretches the life cycle of the products and empowers people by giving access to many new experiences and products without having to pay full retail prices or commit to long-term financing.
+Grover believe their customers value access over ownership.

-Grover is hoping to connect and collaborate with circular organisations and initiatives in order to explore a deeper integration of circular thinking across all business activities.
+Grover is hoping to connect and collaborate with circular organisations and initiatives to explore a deeper integration of circular thinking across all business activities.

-Grover is looking to work with other companies in the consumer electronics industry, across the supply chain, to partner with and bring the model to a greater audience.
+The company is looking to work with other companies in the consumer electronics industry and across the supply chain to partner with and bring the model to a greater audience.

 Grover is also interested in recycling, upcycling and circularity in the technology sector, and would like to support and co-create projects which evolve in these fields.